-Rector Tom Veldkamp of the University of Twente: “This next step in the cooperation between VU Amsterdam and UT gives a tremendous boost to both regional ecosystems.
-Connecting the northern Randstad with the high-tech ecosystem in the east of the Netherlands increases the chance of building new relationships, making better use of knowledge, stimulating entrepreneurship and jointly developing innovative solutions for regional, national and global challenges.
-Moreover, it is a wonderful example of how well universities can collaborate.”
+Joining forces also gives a boost to both regional ecosystems.
+Connecting the northern Randstad with the high-tech ecosystem in eastern Netherlands increases the chance of building new mutual relationships, making better use of knowledge, stimulating entrepreneurship and jointly developing innovative solutions for regional, national and global challenges.

 The next steps

 Both institutions have great ambitions.
 These ambitions will be implemented in a focused and phased manner over the next few years, partly to limit the workload within the organisations.
-Efforts will be made to achieve as many joint appointments as possible in education, research and valorisation.
+The aim is to make as many joint appointments as possible for education, research and valorisation.